cncf/contribute/content/contributors/_index.md

 - [Google Season of Docs](https://github.com/cncf/mentoring/tree/master/seasonofdocs) (GSoD);
 - [Outreachy](https://github.com/cncf/mentoring/tree/master/outreachy)

-CNCF is a great place to spend a time learning, coding, participating and contributing.
+CNCF is a great place to spend a time learning various cloud native tools and technologies, coding, participating and contributing.
 We are an exciting open source foundation with a vibrant community of projects, and we look forward to your application and your project ideas!

 CNCF and SoC information is available [here](https://github.com/cncf/soc/blob/master/README.md).